sfajfer/Master-of-Gu/gu index/Gu Index.md

 Health: 8

-Food: Battle Thoughts (Gu master must think about fighting for 1 hour)
+Food: Battle Thoughts (Gu Master must think about fighting for 1 hour)

 Effect: All creatures within range, including yourself, become agitated and more prone to violence, and gain a -30 bonus to Perseverance tests for 10 minutes.